MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/test-release/test-accounts/live-test-accounts-broadcast-mixer.md

 **To log in to Mixer using the Xbox Live test account:**

 1. In a web browser, in the URL field, enter `https://mixer.com/?sandbox=XDKS.1`, and then change the sandbox name from `XDKS.1` to your sandbox name, using uppercase characters.
    Then press `Enter`.
-   A webpage appears.
+   The Mixer home page appears.

 2. Click the **Sign in**  button in the upper right.
    A "Join the Party" Mixer dialog box appears.